William Rolleston

-William Rolleston (19 September 1831 – 8 February 1903) was a New Zealand politician, public administrator, educationalist and Canterbury provincial superintendent.
+William Rolleston (19 September 1831 – 8 February 1903) was a New Zealand politician, public administrator, educationalist, and Canterbury provincial superintendent.

+Biography

 Early life

-Rolleston was born on 19 September 1831 at Maltby, Yorkshire as the 9th child of the Rev. George Rolleston and Anne Nettleship.
-His brother was the physician and zoologist George Rolleston.
+Rolleston was born on 19 September 1831 at Maltby, Yorkshire, the 9th child of the Rev. George Rolleston and Anne Nettleship.
+His older brother was the physician and zoologist George Rolleston.
 He attended Rossall School and Emmanuel College, where he graduated in 1855 with second class honours in the classical tripos.
 He had intended to move to Canterbury but his father advised against it so he took up tutoring.
 However, this was merely a means of raising enough money to leave England in order to reject 'Conservatives and Ecclesiastics'.

 Political career

 Rolleston first joined the Canterbury Provincial Council when he was appointed to the Canterbury Executive Council on 4 December 1863.
 His tenure on the Executive Council finished on 16 June 1865.
 On 23 January 1864, he was elected as a provincial councillor in the Heathcote electorate and remained a councillor until 23 June 1865.
 On 22 May 1868, he was elected unopposed as the 4th (and last) Superintendent of the Canterbury Province.
 He held that office until the abolition of the provinces on 31 October 1876.

 Rolleston represented the Avon electorate from a by-election in 1868 to 1884.
 In 1878 as an MP Rolleston proposed a school for deaf children.
 The government agreed to open a state school for the deaf in Christchurch, and the Sumner Deaf and Dumb Institution opened in 1880.